Finnex/DyedCalendar/README.md

 # DyedCalendar
-A colorful calendar.
+A colorful but basic calendar.
 Each month is highlighted in its averagely highest temperature.